Apple Walnut Blondies with Whiskey Caramel

 • 1 teaspoon cinnamon

-• 2 medium apples (peeled, cored, and chopped (I used MacIntosh))
+• 2 medium apples, peeled, cored, and chopped

 Instructions

-1. Preheat the oven to 350 degrees.
-Liberally butter an 8-inch square baking pan.
+1. Preheat the oven to 350°F. Liberally butter an 8-inch square baking pan.

-2. In a large bowl, use a sturdy spoon to stir together the butter, brown sugar, salt, and vanilla until well combined and smooth.
-Add the eggs, one at a time, and stir until completely combined.
+2. In a large bowl, use a sturdy spoon to stir together the softened butter, brown sugar, salt, and vanilla until smooth and well combined.
+Add the eggs one at a time, stirring until completely combined after each.

-3. Add the flour, baking powder and baking soda, and cinnamon.
+3. Add the flour, baking powder, baking soda, and cinnamon.
 Stir until well combined.
-Fold in the apples and walnuts.
+Fold in the chopped apples and walnuts.

-4. Spread the batter in the prepared baking pan.
-Bake for 35-40 minutes, until a toothpick inserted in the center comes out clean.
-Allow to cool completely in the pan then cut into 9 or 16 pieces.
-Serve with warm caramel.
+4. Spread the batter into the prepared pan.
+Bake for 35–40 minutes (the apples add moisture — start checking at 35 minutes), until a toothpick inserted in the center comes out clean.
+Cool completely in the pan before cutting into 9 or 16 pieces.

 • Prep Time: 15 minutes